 John teaches basic and intermediate guitar skills and helps students develop repertoire and skill sets specific to the styles of music that interest them.
 He enjoys teaching students of all ages, musical interest and skill level.
 In addition to guitar, John also plays banjo and bouzouki and has sung in several church choirs.
 He is currently an active member of Memorial Drive United Methodist Church.

 Tina Throckmorton - Early Childhood Music & Movement

 Tina Throckmorton studied Comparative Literature and Theatre and Dance at Princeton University.
 She lived in New York City for fifteen years, where she was a musical theatre performer and choreographer.
 She is passionate about music and the development of children and creates a fun, informal and engaging setting that supports each child's musical development.
 Tina is the proud mother of two children, and her family has found great joy in participating in Music Together® for many years.

 Rick Valentine - Piano

 Rick is a professional piano instructor with over 30 years of experience teaching all ages (4-90) private and group lessons.
 Mr. Valentine is very detail oriented and organized creating lesson plans in advanced and set goals for his students.
 He also works to create performance opportunities for students through local music teacher association events, National Federation Festivals, and state events through the Texas Music Association.
-Mr. Valentine is in demand as an adjudicator and clinician throughout the U.S. Rick serves as the President of the Texas Music Teachers Association.
+Mr. Valentine is in demand as an adjudicator and clinician throughout the U.S. Rick Valentine is the Immediate Past President Texas Music Teachers Association.
+He was awarded the 2018 Teacher of the Year award by the Texas Music Teachers Association.